Thames Valley Premier Football League

 The Thames Valley Premier Football League is a football competition based in England.
 It has a total of five divisions – the Premier Division, then Divisions One to Four.
 It was founded in 1989 as the Reading Senior League, as a merger of the two leagues in the town – Reading & District League and the Reading Combination Leagues.
-The league ran 10 divisions in the 1989–90 season, but that has reduced over the years to the current five divisions.
+The league ran 10 divisions in the 1989–90 season, but that has reduced over the years to the current six divisions.

 The Premier Division sits at step 7 (or level 11) of the National League System.
 It is a feeder to the Combined Counties League and the Hellenic League.
+Teams can be promoted from Reserve Division One provided that club's first team is not already in the Premier Division.

-The league changed its name to the current one for the start of the 2014-15 season.
+The league changed its name to the current one for the start of the 2014–15 season.